theappbusiness/TABTestKit/README.md

 [![License](https://img.shields.io/cocoapods/l/TABTestKit.svg?style=flat)](http://cocoapods.org/pods/TABTestKit)
 [![Platform](https://img.shields.io/cocoapods/p/TABTestKit.svg?style=flat)](http://cocoapods.org/pods/TABTestKit)

+Framework for structuring BDD style UI tests using POM, steps and gherkin styled feature files.
+Also a collection of functions to make XCUI easier to use and read.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.